entrecode/ec.doc/doc/rel/account/index.md

 |language      |The primary UI language for this account in shortened [RFC5646](http://tools.ietf.org/html/rfc5646) Syntax (`en`, `de`, …)
 |state         |The account state, one of `active`, `inactive`, `blocked`, `deleted`
 |hasPassword   |(optional) Boolean indicating if the user has a password set
+|hasPendingEmail   |(optional) Boolean indicating if the user has a pending email change
 |isPrincess    |(optional) User Princess level of this account (unsigned Integer).
 Only included when accessing user is princess.
 |openID        |(optional) Array of linked OAuth / Open ID Connect accounts.
 Each Array item is an object including the fields `sub` (subject), `iss` (issuer), `pending` (true/false), `email` and `name` (as given from the OAuth issuer)